tytydraco/yessleep/out/After_being_estranged_from_my_father_for_nearly_twenty_years_someone_mailed_me_his_urn_I_never_should_have_let_that_thing_into_my_home.md

 When I reached the idol, I came to the gut-wrenching conclusion that I hadn’t hallucinated its transformation; it was still the size of a toddler.

 I didn’t dwell on the unexplainable.
 That would have paralyzed me to the point of catatonia.
 Instead, I focused my attention solely on getting that red curse out of my fucking house.
-I arced back the shovel and slid it under the wax.
+I arced back with the shovel and slid it under the wax.

 Briefly, I stopped, readying myself to sprint out of the cellar at breakneck speed if the effigy came to life in response to my intrusion.
 It remained inanimate, and I cautiously placed my hands back on the handle, attempting to lift the wax idol.